Biographies – National Advisory Committee members

-Ms Galayini has recently completed 3 years in the Adult Education Sector.
-She managed a large team of tutors who assisted students who were completing studies in Diploma's such as Community Services, Youth Work, Youth Justice, Mental Health/ AOD (Alcohol and other Drugs) and Counselling.
+Ms Galayini is currently working for Sydney Legacy as the Support Services Department Team Leader and oversees the day to day running of the Administration support to both Legatees and Legacy Beneficiaries.
+Leanne has previously worked in the Private RTO (Registered Training Organisation) Sector, managing a large team of tutors.
+These tutors assisted students who were completing studies in Diploma's such as Community Services, Youth Work, Youth Justice, Mental Health/ AOD (Alcohol and other Drugs) and Counselling.

-Ms Galayini is currently completing a Diploma in Management and Leadership, she has previously completed a Diploma in Community Services and achieved her Cert 4 in TAE (Training and Education) including (LLN) Literacy, Learning and Numeracy.
+Ms Galayini has completed a Diploma in Management and Leadership, Diploma in Community Services and achieved her Cert 4 in TAE (Training and Education) including (LLN) Literacy, Learning and Numeracy.

 Ms Galayini has previously undertaken the role of Training and information Program (TIP) Co-ordinator and TIP Trainer for Department of Veterans' Affairs over a two-year period.
 In this role, Ms Galayini organised and facilitated Welfare Officer Training's Levels Basic, Advanced and E-Tools.

-Ms Galayini has previously worked for Sydney Legacy, during which she was a Community Services Worker visiting War Widows and their families.
+Ms Galayini previously worked for Sydney Legacy for six years as a Community Services Worker visiting War Widows and their families.
 In this role she assessed, referred and advocated for Widows and their dependants with disabilities to appropriate services thus improving the quality of their lives.

-Ms Galayini is the founder and President of the Kids of Veterans – NSW, a group established to provide support for the Sons and Daughters of Vietnam Veterans.
+Ms Galayini is the founder and President of Adult Kids of Veterans Australia (AKOVA)- originally known as KOV-NSW, a group established to provide support for the Sons and Daughters of Vietnam Veterans.